 Student, West Bengal National University of Juridical Sciences

-The whole purpose of an MUN conference is to make students aware of international events and sensitize them towards the various economic, social and military problems faced by countries across the world
+The whole purpose of an MUN conference is to make students aware of international events and sensitize them towards the various economic, social and military problems faced by countries across

 “The purpose of an MUN conference is to make students aware of international events and sensitize them towards the various economic, social and military problems faced by countries.
 Students, apart from gaining valuable knowledge on the topic of the MUN, also learn what it is to be a diplomat and to make policies,” says Arhat Chhabra, a student of West Bengal NUJS and Convener of college MUN society.
 As the Convener, Arhat oversaw the whole MUN; right from making posters to getting sponsorship to handling inter-committee disputes during the MUN.